-TIMM(20) operates in the same way as TIM except that TIMM(20) measures in units of 0.01 second.
+Instruction Set Section 3-7 Description TIMM(20) operates in the same way as TIM except that TIMM(20) measures in units of 0.01 second.
 Refer to 3-7-14 TIMER - TIM for operational details and examples.
-Except for the above, and all aspects of operation are the same.

-Timers in interlocked program sections are reset when the execution condition for IL(02) is OFF.
+Except fo the above, and all aspects of operation are the same.
+Precautions Timers in interlocked program sections are reset when the execution condi- tion for IL(02) is OFF.
 Power interruptions also reset timers.
 If a timer that is not reset under these conditions is desired, dedicated clock pulse bits can be counted to produce timers using CNT.
-Refer to 3-7-19 COUNTER - CNT for details.

-ER: The Error Flag (0311) will be turned ON when the SV is set in a word but the content of the indicated word is not BCD.
-The instruction will be executed, but operation will not be reliable.
+Refer to 3-7-18 COUNTER - CNT for details.
+Flags ER: The Error Flag (0311) will be turned ON when the SV is a (SP16 and SP20 only) but the content of the indicated we BCD.
+The instruction will be executed, but operation will able.